ExchangeUnion/Raiden-ERC20-Swap-PoC/INSTALLATION.md

   `cd raiden`

-* It’s advised to create a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for Raiden and install all python dependencies there.
+* It’s advisable to create a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for Raiden and install all python dependencies there.

 * After setting up the virtualenv, proceed to install the dependencies for Raiden